If you want to learn to speak Chinese successfully, then OUTPUT is secondary to INPUT of Chinese.

 This is all excellent news for you, and here’s why:

 2) No need to memorize whole sentences through endless repetition.

 5) No need to worry about how much speaking or writing practice you get in Chinese (or any other language you may be learning) ever again.

 From now on, your primary concern should be, “Why don’t I have a Chinese podcast or TV show in my ear right now?” or “Why don’t I have Chinese characters in my face right now?”.

 A different kind of stress, but a far more manageable one, especially considering we all have magic rectangular objects less than 3 feet away from our bodies at all times that give us access to these things for free 24/7.

 READY TO START GETTING INPUT?

-This concept of input before output is the over-arching influence on the creation of our patent-pending video curriculum The Mandarin Blueprint Method.
-We designed it to get you to literacy as fast as possible so you can start consuming content you can understand and enjoy simply by clicking 'play.'
+This concept of input before the output is the over-arching influence on the creation of our patent-pending video curriculum, The Mandarin Blueprint Method.
+We designed it to get you to literacy as fast as possible so you can start consuming content you can understand and enjoy only by clicking ‘play.’